brimdata/zed/zng/docs/zson.md

 given by `<identifier>` as the newly defined type.

-It is an error for an external type to be defined to a different type than its previously definition though multiple definitions of the same type are legal (thereby allowing for concatenation of otherwise indepdent sequences).
+It is an error for an external type to be defined to a different type than its previous definition though multiple definitions of the same type are legal (thereby allowing for concatenation of otherwise indepdent sequences).